Bird flu infections in dairy workers went undetected, new study shows

 By Brenda Goodman, CNN

+The research was led by disease detectives at the US Centers for Disease Control and Prevention in partnership with state health departments in Colorado and Michigan.
+It was published Thursday in the CDC’s Morbidity and Mortality Weekly Report.

-(CNN) — After a new study showed that bird flu has spread to dairy farm workers more often than previously known, the US Centers for Disease Control and Prevention is expanding its recommendations for testing and treatment of workers on farms where animals have tested positive.
+In response to the findings, the agency is expanding its recommendations for testing and treatment of workers on affected farms.

 Previously, the CDC recommended testing of only those workers who had symptoms after exposure to infected cows.
-Now, the agency recommends that all workers on farms with infected cows be tested, even if they don’t have symptoms.
+Now, officials say all workers on farms with infected cows should be tested, even if they don’t have symptoms.

 Previously, only workers with symptoms were offered Tamiflu.